-- 1. Filter allows you to reduce the number of fields displayed to make it easier to find. - 2.
-The Security / Privacy settings control user logons. - Session expires (in minutes) controls how long before the user is automatically logged out when they do not use the system.
-In the example above, users will be logged out if they do not use the knowledgebase for two hours.
-If you wish to turn automatic logout off, set this to 0. - Enable visual confirmation to login controls whether a user has to type a confirmation code e.g. RcYWjt before they can log on.
+Security / Privacy

+- Session expires (in minutes) controls how long before the user is automatically logged out when they are not actively using the system.
+If you wish to turn automatic logout off, set this to 0. - Enable visual confirmation to login controls whether a user has to pass a CAPTCHA test, typing the test displayed in an image, in order to log in.
+The displayed image looks like this: